 What Do Other Consumers Have to Say About the Power Pressure Cooker XL?

-Based on HighYa reader reviews, the Power Pressure Cooker XL has an average rating of 2.0 stars, and we've broken down the most consistent patterns of what consumers are say right below.
+Based on HighYa reader reviews, the Power Pressure Cooker XL has an average rating of 2.0 stars.
+Below, we've broken down some of the most consistent complaints that consumers are citing.

 Why the Long Shipping Times?

 By far the most common complaint HighYa readers referenced is very long shipping times.
 Although it appears that most customers experienced delivery times within the 4-6 week range, some were as long a 10 weeks.
 In fact, one reader claimed that it took 137 days to receive their Power Pressure Cooker XL.
 Consumers stated in their reviews that the long delivery times were a result of the pressure cookers being on constant backorder, as they were told by customer service when calling to check up on their orders.

 On top of this, numerous HighYa readers claimed to have received the Power Cooker Pro instead of the XL model.
 And even though these instances appear to have been the company’s fault, customers were required to pay for shipping back to the manufacturer, and were then charged another $29.99 S&H for the company to send them the model they originally ordered.

 How is Customer Service Treating the Customers?